QuantEcon/lecture-source-py/source/rst/python_oop.rst

 When you call ``earn`` via ``c1.earn(10)`` the interpreter passes the instance ``c1`` and the argument ``10`` to ``Consumer.earn``

-In fact the following are equivalent
+In fact, the following are equivalent

 * ``c1.earn(10)``